repzilon/ultrastarfox/README.md

 ## Contributing

 PRs are welcome!
-All changes to be submitted should be made to the [dev](https://github.com/Sunlitspace542/ultrastarfox/tree/dev) branch.
+All changes to be submitted upstream should be made to its [dev](https://github.com/Sunlitspace542/ultrastarfox/tree/dev) branch.

 ## Helpful Links/tools